wensheng/min-llm-back/README.md

     honcho -f Procfile.fschat start

-The API server runs on port 8080
+The API server runs on port 5000

+Create a new Profile and replace `model_path` if you want to use a different model.

 ### llama-cpp-python